MicrosoftDocs/learn/learn-pr/aspnetcore/introduction-to-aspnet-core/includes/4-when-to-use-aspnet-core.md

-ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-enabled, Internet-connected apps.
+ASP.NET Core is a cross-platform, high-performance framework for building modern web applications.
 Whether ASP.NET Core is the right web development framework for you depends on many factors.

 ## When to use ASP.NET Core

 ASP.NET Core for web development is ideal when your web app has any of these requirements:

 - **Rich user interfaces**: You want to build interactive and dynamic web applications.
-With support for Blazor, React, Angular, and Vue, ASP.NET Core allows you to create rich user interfaces.
+With support for Blazor and popular frontend JavaScript frameworks, ASP.NET Core allows you to create rich user interfaces.
 - **API development**: You need to develop robust API services.
 ASP.NET Core supports both RESTful APIs and gRPC, providing flexibility for different communication needs.
 - **Microservices architecture**: You're building a microservices-based architecture.
 ASP.NET Core’s lightweight and modular design is well-suited for microservices.
 - **High performance**: Your application demands high performance and scalability.
 ASP.NET Core is designed to handle high traffic and large-scale applications efficiently.